Documentation

 If your team works across several brands in different workspaces, invite people surgically — only into the brands where they actually contribute.
 Credits and the subscription are scoped to the brand, not the user, so adding a teammate doesn't increase your bill.

-• The "Ready to launch" banner appears automatically once the subscription is active.
-Two buttons: "Go to prompts" to review setup once more, and "Launch monitoring" to start right now
+• The «Ready to launch» banner appears automatically once the subscription is active. «Go to prompts» takes you to the list settings, «Launch monitoring» starts the run right away

-• From day one, history starts building: metric dynamics by day, week, and month; period comparisons; the measured effect of your site updates and external publications
+• Statistics accumulate from the very first run: metric dynamics by day, week and month, period comparison, and the effect of your on-site changes and external publications

 Tip

-Don't rush to optimize right after launch — give the system 3–5 days to accumulate data.
-More observations means sharper signals about real patterns and weak spots, not random noise from one or two AI answers.
+Don't rush to optimize right after launch — give the system at least 3–5 days to gather data.
+The more observations, the more reliably real patterns and weak spots surface instead of random noise in one or two AI answers.

 Visibility analytics and competitive intelligence